weisi/Dropbox-Whitelist/README.rst

 =================
-Dropbox-Whitelist
+Dropbox-Allowlist
 =================

 :author:    Weisi Dai <weisi@x-research.com>
 :date:      Jun 4, 2014
 :license:   MIT License

 Want to sync **only** selected directories on your Linux server?
-Dropbox's selective sync is not enough, because it's a *blacklist* strategy rather than a *whitelist* one.
+Dropbox's selective sync is not enough, because it's a *disallowlist* strategy rather than a *allowlist* one.

-This utility makes use the ``dropbox exclude`` command to implement the *whitelist* scheme.
+This utility makes use the ``dropbox exclude`` command to implement the *allowlist* scheme.
 Actually it tries to exclude all the directories that should be excluded.

 It's written in F# so we need the F# compiler ``fsharpc`` and the .Net runtime ``mono``.